Everest Basecamp Trek - 14 Days

 While it is possible to do the trek without a guide, it is recommended to hire a guide or join a trekking group for safety reasons and to have a better experience.
 A guide can provide valuable information about the trail, culture, and local customs.

-Accommodation during the trek ranges from basic tea houses to more comfortable lodges.
+Accommodation during the everest trek ranges from basic tea houses to more comfortable lodges.
 The facilities are basic and usually include a bed, a shared bathroom, and a common dining area.

 Trek Map